 FAQs About the Best Pea Protein Powder

-Pea protein is a great plant-based protein that contains all essential amino acids.
-Although relatively low in methionine and cysteine, diversifying your other protein sources can help fill in these amino acid gaps.
+Pea protein is a great plant-based protein that contains all essential amino acids, although it’s relatively low in methionine and cysteine.
+Diversifying your other protein sources can help fill in these amino acid gaps.

 Barring no dietary restrictions and health concerns, drinking pea protein every day is considered safe.
-However, you should aim to get most of your protein intake from whole food sources and supplement as needed.
+In particular, plant-based protein powders (like pea protein) are generally safer and healthier for consumers with kidney problems.
+Still, you should aim to get most of your protein intake from whole food sources and supplement as needed.

 How do I choose pea protein powder?